Firanel/project_actions/readme.md

 ### JavaScript

-Run current file with node.
+Run the current file with node.